TomasMikula/libretto/README.md

 **Flawed proof-of-concept implementation.**
 The current implementation [is leaky](https://github.com/TomasMikula/libretto/issues/46).
 It is not a design flaw, just an implementation flaw.

-**Point-free style _is_ cumbersome.**
-This is the price for statically checked linearity, but there's no hiding it is a pain.

 **Best practices not established.**
 Programming in Libretto is quite different from conventional concurrency libraries.
 It is not clear what the best